kodiasteerforth/Azure-Cloud-Mastery/README.md

 # Azure-Cloud-Mastery
-Embark on a transformative journey as you ascend to the cloud, unlocking endless possibilities.
+Embark on a transformative journey as you transition to the cloud, unlocking boundless opportunities and unleashing your full potential.